 - Winter climbing

-1. Elevation of Nanga Parbat –
+Elevation of Nanga Parbat:

 The tallest mountain in Pakistan is known as K2.
 K2 mountain is located on China – Pakistan border and the tallest mountain in Pakistan.
 The elevation of the K2 mountain is about 8,611 meters high.
-The mountain is also the highest point of the Karakoram range and also it is the point in both Pakistan and Xinjiang.
+The mountain is also the highest point of the Karakoram Range, and also it is the point in both Pakistan and Xinjiang.

 The name of the mountain is K2 which is derived from the notation used by the Great Trigonometrical Survey of British India.
 The survey of the Karakoram was made for the very first time by Thomas Montgomerie.
 He sketched the two most prominent peaks, labelling them K1 and K2.
-K2 is located in the northwest of the Karakoram range.
+K2 is located northwest of the Karakoram range.
 It is located in the Gilgit-Baltistan, Pakistan and the Taxkorgan Tajik Autonomous Country of Xinjiang, China.

-3. Location of Nanga Parbat –
+Location of Nanga Parbat:

 The Nanga Parbat is located at the south of the Indus River in the Diamer District of Gilgit-Baltistan in Pakistan.
 At the north of the Nanga Parbat, the western end of the Karakoram range is located.

-4. Reason behind the name Nanga Parbat –
+The reason behind the name Nanga Parbat:

 The Nanga Parbat was discovered by Europeans.
-A man Albert F. Mummery led an expedition to the peak, but he reached upto 6,100 m on the Diamer Face in 1895.
+A man Albert F. Mummery led an expedition to the peak, but he reached up to 6,100 m on the Diamer Face in 1895.

 On June 14, an avalanche was overrun on camp IV below Rakhiot Peak, in which seven Germans and nine Sherpas were killed.